belwals/minikube-k8s-demo-app/README.md

     ```
     * If you want to push the image to a registry like Docker Hub, use this command, in makefile it expects a valid repo path.

+3. Pull the image in Minikube if not pused to docker hub repo.

 3. Create a Kubernetes Namespace:
     ```